KagenLH/KagenLH/README.md

 ## Hi, I'm Kagen.
 I'm a Software Engineer that loves coding because of there being no bounds on how much you can learn and what you can accomplish.
 I am always learning more and always building something fun with my skills.
 I'm fascinated by the challenges involved with building applications to scale and the technologies that help to solve them.
-You can checkout my portfolio <a href="https://kagenlh.github.io/portfolio" target="_blank" rel="noreferrer">here</a>
+You can checkout my portfolio <a href="https://kagenlh.github.io/portfolio" target="_blank" rel="noreferrer">here</a>.
+I post to <a href="https://medium.com/@KagenLH" target="_blank" rel="noreferrer">Medium</a> about Web Development and tech weekly as well.

 ### My Favorite Technologies
 #### <img src="https://www.vectorlogo.zone/logos/pocoo_flask/pocoo_flask-icon.svg" alt="flask" width="40" height="40"/> <br> Flask